scc-digitalhub/docs/user/docs/scenarios/flower/flower.md

 # Federated Learning with Flower

 [Flower Federated Learning](https://flower.ai/) framework allows for running federated learning tasks where different client nodes perform local training and cooperatively create a more robust solution without exchanging the data but only the weight necessary to progress the training process.

+This is scenario **9** in the *tutorials* repository.

 The platform support this approach natively integrating the Flower framework in the following manner: